Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Overview of the ADANN methodology

-We refer to the function $\adannBase$ as the base model, for every choice of a parameter vector $W \in \R^\nrbaseParams$ we call the function $\adannBase(W,\,\cdot\,)$ a realization of the base model, and we refer to the algorithms in \eqref{base_model:eq2} as the designing algorithms for the base model $\adannBase$.

-Note that \eqref{base_model:eq4} shows that we already have parameters for the base model which yield reasonable approximations of $\solOp$.
-In the next step we propose to train the base model with SGD type optimization methods to improve these approximations.
-In order to generate training data we assume that we have a random input value $ \initialRV \colon \Omega \to \initialValues $ on a probability space $(\Omega, \cF, \P)$ and an algorithm $ \refAlg \colon \initialValues \to \EndValues $ which approximates $\solOp$ with a very high accuracy (and potentially very high computational effort\footnote{For example, one can think of $\refAlg$ as being of the same class of algorithms as the algorithms employed in \eqref{base_model:eq2} but with much finer discretizations.}) in the sense that the approximation
+Note that \eqref{base_model:eq4} implies that we already have parameters for the base model which yield reasonable approximations of $\solOp$.
+In the training of the base model we suggest to improve these approximations.
+Specifically, we propose to minimize the loss $\intLoss \colon \R^\nrbaseParams\to [0,\infty]$ satisfying\footnote{In applications, the target operator $\solOp$ is typically not known and has to be approximated for the training process.
+Such approximations can, for example, be obtained by using the same class of algorithms as the designing algorithms in \eqref{base_model:eq2} but with much finer discretizations.} for all $W \in \R^\nrbaseParams$ that